Life Settlements - High Yield Alternative Investments

 Benefits to Investors

-The annualized returns on these investments are often 7%, 8% or more.
+Investment tracking software calculates the annualized returns on these investments are often 7%, 8% or more.
 This type of high yield return, mixed with the lack of correlation to bonds and equities makes this an attractive alternative investment.
 There are some risks and uncertainties to consider below as well.
 One of the key reasons the returns are so high is that investment funds are usually locked up for a long period of time and there's no liquid tertiary market for life settlements.
 So, if you plan on investing, make sure it's long-term funds, not near-term investment money.

 Benefits to Policy Holders Selling a Life Settlement